 Step-by-step application process

-Collect sponsor's income evidence (6 months payslips + bank statements), relationship evidence (photos, comms, cohabitation proof), accommodation evidence and both passports.
-Allow 2–4 weeks.
+1. Gather documents, Collect sponsor's income evidence (6 months payslips + bank statements), relationship evidence (photos, comms, cohabitation proof), accommodation evidence and both passports.
+Allow 2 to 4 weeks.

-Overseas applicants book at VFS or TLS centre.
-Lead times in high-demand countries: 2–4 weeks.
+4. Book biometrics appointment, Overseas applicants book at VFS or TLS centre.
+Lead times in high-demand countries: 2 to 4 weeks.
 Attend with originals of all documents uploaded.

 Costs summary 2026